diegomaye/diegomaye/README.md

 - 👋 Hey there!, I’m @diegomaye
-- 👀 I’m interested in computer and data sience projects, state of art technologies, startups & entrepreneurship.
+- 👀 I’m interested in computer and data sience projects, state of the art, startups & entrepreneurship.
 - 🌱 I’m currently learning ML, playing a little with pytorch/tendsorflow & coursing a Master Degree in Data Science.
 - 👷 My main expertice & daily work is releated with cloud solutions, Java Microservice Stack arch., Ecommerce, Payment Industry.
 - 💞️ I love to develop/architect projects with microservices, FE/Mobile frameworks.
 My main deveplopment languages is Java & javascript but I like to experimet with other languages like: go, flatter, etc...